the-viking/replay/README.md

 database interface.

 ###### Defined in *exchange*:
-* _Item_ - stores information about items on the site (who added, when, description, etc.)
+* _Item_ - stores information about items on the site (who added, when, description, etc.).
+When these are "deleted" from the main site, they remain in the database, but the boolean field "deleted" is set to false, and they won't show up on the list of all items (except in the admin page)
-* _Notification_ - tracks notifications between users for an item, expire after a set period of time
+* _Notification_ - tracks notifications between users for an item, expire after a set period of time (currently 5 days, defined in exchange/models.py

 ###### Defined in built-in *contrib.auth*:
-* _User_ - stores passwords, names, email, etc.
+* _User_ - stores passwords (as hashcodes), names, email, etc.

 ###### Defined in *admin_extension*:
 * _Profile_ - extends the User model, storing profile pictures, phone numbers and other information as needed
 * _Info_ - stores the text of a few informational pages (about us and contact)

 ###### Defined in *stickies* :
-* _Sticky_ - the stickies on the ask page, providing a discussion/bulletin board for things users are asking for
+* _Sticky_ - the stickies on the ask page, providing a discussion/bulletin board for things users are asking for.
+As with Items, a user without staff priveleges cannot actually delete these from the database, only change their deleted field to False.

+The models for exchange, admin-extension and stickies are tracked through South, a Django app to assist with database modifications and migrations.

 ### Templates ###
 Most of the templates are extensions of either base_items.html